The Dance of the Birds

 Inspired by the remarkable work of choreographer Steve Paxton, "Material for the spine", and her own experience with the Irtijal company, choreographer Nezha Rhondali offers an introductory workshop to "danced" walking, an invitation to discover the range of sensations possible in a simple walk.
 Approaching urban space from a meditative body state, the itinerary is made according to the sensations.

 Nezha Rhondali, performer, choreographer and teacher.
-She chooses as her playground what "already exists", she likes to reveal the invisible and invite the public to question their everyday lives.
+She chooses as her playground that which "already exists", she likes to reveal the invisible and invite the public to question their everyday lives.
 From contemplation to surveying public spaces, she draws her inspiration from the city and its inhabitants.
-In 2013, she founded the In situ dance and performance company, Irtijal, in which she builds bridges between research and creation.
+In 2013, she founded the In situ dance and performance company Irtijal, in which she builds bridges between research and creation.
 Since 2022, she has been artistic director of Tassarout, a hybrid space for artistic, cultural and social experimentation, located in the Foundouk Ben Aïcha in Rabat's medina, an area historically dedicated to crafts.

 Created with the exceptional collaboration of the Musée du Louvre, this exhibition highlights female figures in Mediterranean civilization, thanks to the digitization and modeling of part of the Louvre's collections.
 A two-stage experience: an introductory film to provide context, followed by an immersive experience in a 16-meter-long tunnel covered by 120 m2 of LED screens.